jpdjere/machine-learning-specialization/Course 3 - Unsupervised Learning, Recommenders, Reinforcement Learning/Week 2 - Recommender Systems - Part 1 - Collaborative filtering.md

 The process we'll use to generalize the algorithm will be very much reminiscent to how we have gone from linear regression to logistic regression, to predicting numbers to predicting a binary label back in course one, let's take a look.
 Here's an example of a collaborative filtering data set with binary labels.
 A one the notes that the user liked or engaged with a particular movie.

-So label one could mean that Alice watched the movie Love at last all the way to the end and watch romance forever all the way to the end.
-But after playing a few minutes of nonstop car chases decided to stop the section and move on.
+So label one could mean that Alice watched the movie "Love at Last" all the way to the end and watch "Romance Forever" all the way to the end.
+But after playing a few minutes of "Nonstop Car Chases" decided to stop the section and move on.
 Or it could mean that she explicitly hit like or favorite on an app to indicate that she liked these movies.

 But after checking out nonstop car chasers and swords versus karate did not hit like.
 And the question mark usually means the user has not yet seen the item and so they weren't in a position to decide whether or not to hit like or favorite on that particular item.
 So the question is how can we take the collaborative filtering algorithm that we saw in the last section and get it to work on this dataset.